 - Use DASH-IF framework (Guidelines for Implementation: DASH-IF Interoperability Points [16]), which includes manifest format of available assets (Media Presentation Description [MPD]), container (ISO BMFF), video segmenting, security, and HEVC profile settings.
 DASH-IF may be extending their work to include additional Ultra HD signaling in their Guidelines for Implementation. - It is recommended that the adaptation set include 720p, 1080p, and 2160p resolutions.
-However, it should be noted that DASH-IF does not have any specific recommendations for spatial resolutions of Representation in one Adaptation Set, but only specifies maximum resolution for each DASH-IF Interoperability Point (since in practice the input video may be in any arbitrary resolution). - O Adaptation Sets should be generated such that seamless switching across all Representations in an Adaptation Set is possible.
+However, it should be noted that DASH-IF does not have any specific recommendations for spatial resolutions of Representation in one Adaptation Set, but only specifies maximum resolution for each DASH-IF Interoperability Point (since in practice the input video may be in any arbitrary resolution).
+DVB does, however, specify a minimum set of supported resolutions for players, and a recommended set of video resolutions for content providers (sections 10.3 and 11 of ETSI TS 103 285[xx]).
+Players are expected to be capable of reconstructing the original image size, to allow the decoded pictures to be displayed at full-screen size. - Adaptation Sets should be generated such that seamless switching across all Representations in an Adaptation Set is possible.
 For this purpose, a Representation may be encoded in a lower resolution to provide suitable quality at lower bit rates, permitting down-switching and continuous playout.
 In this case it is expected that the decoder and renderer apply upscaling to the display resolution in order to ensure seamless switching. - Each Adaptation Set is expected to have sufficient annotation to be selected at start-up based on decoding and rendering capabilities.
 Typically, if one MPD targets different receiving classes, then multiple Adaptation Sets in one MPD for the media type are present.
-Selection is a key functionality of DASH to support backward and device-compatibility; i.e. not every player has to support all formats described in an MPD. - Keep HDR and WCG parameters the same across the Adaptation Set resolutions21.
+Selection is a key functionality of DASH to support backward and device-compatibility; i.e. not every player has to support all formats described in an MPD. - Keep HDR and WCG parameters the same across the Adaptation Set resolutions22.
 Aspect ratio must also be constant across the adaptation set, and it may also be advisable to maintain the same framerate across the adaptation set in some circumstances. - Since segment sizes for the same segment duration for 2160p will be larger than for lower resolutions, ensure the CDN is configured to optimize the larger segment sizes, or reduce segment duration to accommodate the CDN capability for segments at 2160p resolution.